rgyoung6/DBTCShiny/README.md

 combine_assign_output() - Using results from the taxon_assign() function, combine all files with the string 'taxaAssign_YYYY_MM_DD_HHMM' in to a single .tsv file.

 ### Input
 Select a file in a folder with the taxa assigned files you would like to combine (extension '_taxaAssign_YYYY_MM_DD_HHMM.tsv').
-NOTE: all '_taxaAssign_' files in the folder location should originate from the same dada output file but have outputs from different BLAST sequence libraries and therefore contain the same ASVs.
+NOTE: all '_taxaAssign_' files in the folder location should originate from the same dada output file but have outputs from different BLAST sequence libraries and therefore contain the same [ASV's](https://en.wikipedia.org/wiki/Amplicon_sequence_variant).

 ### Arguments
 - <strong>fileLoc -</strong> The location of a file in a directory where all of the 'taxaAssign' files are located.